The Era of Early Dominion

 - The Empire absorbs or exterminates all opposing civilizations within reach.

-- War with Thazvaar is formally declared by Emperor Vaer'Terund Venar, great-grandfather of Emperor Venar'Tolarg, following the catastrophic failure of diplomatic negotiations.
+- War with Thazvaar is formally declared by Emperor Vaer'Terund Venar, great-grandfather of Venar'Tolarg, following the catastrophic failure of diplomatic negotiations.

 - Emperor Venar'Tolarg is killed during a major military campaign in Northern Thazvaar and his body is never returned.
 A very young Prince Venar'Tal is named Emperor.